How to Choose Your Top College Priorities

 Divide your college requirements into three categories: "must have," "would like," and "tie breakers."
 Be honest with yourself.

 - Which qualities will help you in your long-term plans?
 These are "must-haves."
 Example: It has a great program to help me choose a major.

 - Which qualities will greatly benefit you during college?
 These are "would-likes."
 Example: It's within 200 miles of home.

 - Which qualities might make college life more interesting?
 These are tiebreakers.
 Example: I can play my sport for fun.

 Within each category, rank college qualities the same way: as must-have, would-like, or tiebreakers.
 This step not only clarifies your priorities, but provides you with strong arguments and reasons for each requirement, in case others question them.

 4. Go Ahead and Search for Some Colleges

 It's time to begin searching for colleges that meet your top requirements.
 If you already have an initial list of colleges, identify the ones that best match these requirements and continue searching for more candidates.
 Use CollegeData's College Search, college websites, college guidebooks, and talk with your counselor.

 5. Let It Evolve

 Here comes the most important part of the process!
-As you learn more about colleges and your preferences and needs, you will likely find yourself changing your priorities and taking colleges on and off your list.
+As you learn more about colleges and your preferences and needs, you will likely find yourself changing your priorities -- and taking some colleges off your list and adding others in their place.
 That's to be expected, and it is critical to finding the best college for you.